Involution game with specialization strategy: Introduction

 \section{Introduction}

-The term ``involution'' was first proposed by Kant, a German philosopher, in his book \textit{Critique of Judgment} \cite{kant1987critique}.
-The concept of involution is developed by two anthropologists, one of whom is Alexander Lovich Goldenhitzer, he called the phenomenon that a kind of cultural model has reached a certain final form, and can neither stabilize nor change into a new form, but can only become more complex internally as involution \cite{mccullough2019review}.
-The other anthropologist is Geertz and he used the word ``involution'' in his book \textit{Agricultural Involution: The Processes of Ecological Change in Indonesia} \cite{geertz1963agricultural}, which tells about what he found in Indonesia.
-In his investigation, he found that due to the lack of capital, limited land quantity and administrative barriers, the agriculture in island Java could not be expanded outward, which led to the increasing labor force constantly filling the limited rice production, and the internal structure of agriculture becoming more sophisticated and complex, thus forming ``growth without development''.
-Gertz summarized this process with ``agricultural involution''.
-In China, Huang borrowed the concept of ``agricultural involution'' when analyzing the situation of China's rural areas in the past few centuries in his works \textit{Small Peasant Economy and Social Changes in North China} \cite{huangzz2000small} and \textit{Small Peasant Family and Rural Development in the Yangtze River Delta} \cite{huangzz2000delta}, which makes ``involution'' attracts the attention of Chinese academia.
-In modern society, the competitions in many fields are becoming increasingly fierce and everyone invests more and more effort, but these fields show the characteristics of involution -- growth without development.
-After the word ``involution'' becomes popular in the network, it emphasizes the ineffective competition and the decline of the individual ``effort income ratio''.
+The term ``involution'' was first proposed by Kant, a German philosopher, in his book \textit{Critique of Judgment} \cite{kant1987critique,wang2021replicator}.
+The concept of involution is developed by two anthropologists, one of whom is Alexander Lovich Goldenhitzer, he called the phenomenon that a kind of cultural mode has reached a certain final form, can neither stabilize nor change into a new form, but can only become more complex internally as ``involution'' \cite{mccullough2019review}.
+The other anthropologist is Geertz and he used the word ``involution'' in his book \textit{Agricultural Involution: The Processes of Ecological Change in Indonesia} \cite{geertz1963agricultural,wang2021replicator}, which tells about what he found in Indonesia.
+Geertz discovered that the agriculture in island Java could not be expanded outward due to the lack of capital, limited land quantity and administrative barriers, ultimately leading to the increasing labor force constantly filling the limited rice production.
+In this situation the internal structure of agriculture becoming more sophisticated and complex, thus forming ``growth without development''.
+Geertz summarized this process with ``agricultural involution''.
+In modern society, the competitions in many fields are becoming increasingly fierce and everyone invests more and more effort, but these fields show the characteristics of involution—growth without development.
+After the word ``involution'' becomes popular on the Internet, it emphasizes the ineffective competition and the decline of income-effort ratio.